Genetics, hearing loss and rare diseases

 Her mother, Margo, a community college instructor in Illinois, is unsure when the hearing loss set in.
 “We don’t have [hearing loss] in the family so we weren’t looking for it,” she said.
-In school, because Edith has an intellectual disability, she had been assigned a companion to repeat things to her in class.

-Her family then opted for a deaf and hard-of-hearing program—the classes were small and it wasn’t clear how quickly her hearing might deteriorate.
+Her family opted for a deaf and hard-of-hearing program—the classes were small and it wasn’t clear how quickly her hearing might deteriorate.
 Many of her classmates have cochlear implants or rely mainly on ASL.
 But, Edith's hands are small and it is difficult for her fingers to form shapes.
 “When her peers sign to her, she was signing back, but she has become more self-conscious,” Veitch said.

 Eventually her family learned that Edith has Myhre syndrome, a rare disorder of the connective tissue.
 Fortunately, as with many rare diseases, hearing aids have been an effective treatment.

 "She appreciates being able to hear,” Veitch said of her daughter's hearing aids.